vladimirgamalian/banknote/README.md

 # banknote

-Little C++ library for dealing with banknote wads.
+Little header-only C++ library for dealing with banknote wads.

 ```c++
 // Create a new wad